 What’s the easiest way to set up a conference call?

 The easiest way to set up a conference call is by scheduling it in advance and inviting attendees to join.
 To do this effectively, you need to create an account on a free or paid conference call platform.
-We recommend Nextiva for most people.
+I recommend Nextiva for most people.
 Once you’re in the conference call platform, you can select a date and time for your conference call with just a few clicks.
 Then you can invite participants using their email addresses or phone numbers.
 To join the call, participants simply need to dial the number that’s provided on the invitation or follow the link that will open the call in their web browsers or through a native app.

 What equipment is needed for a conference call?